-For all the Mama's who dropped their baby off at a college campus this month, this poem by Gretchen Schmelzer (from her blog) is for you.
+For all the Mama's who dropped their baby off at a college campus this month, this poem by Gretchen Schmelzer is for you.
 May it comfort you.

 Leaving my baby boy in Madison yesterday was the hardest thing I have ever done as a parent.
 I had been preparing us for this day for months, years really, but I now know that nothing was ever going to prepare me for that moment when I hugged and kissed him, said goodbye, and walked away.
-I had to just let go and trust that he is ready, he's got this.
-And that a power greater than myself will be looking after him now.
+I had to just let go and trust that he is ready.
+I raised him for this moment, and he's got this.
+And a power greater than myself will be looking after him now.

 (the following is an exerpt from the blog, and the poem)